Wednesday, June 19, 2019

 Language is a tricky thing with grief because our society has forgotten how to talk about it.
-As we patch our new language together, we’re bound to trip over each other’s sensibilities.
-This means that we can learn from each other’s insights.
-That’s exciting!
+As we patch our new language together, we’re bound to trip over each other’s sensibilities, even if we are trying to say the same thing.
+This means that we can learn from each other’s insights, and that is exciting.

-I don’t think the term means we are okay with what happened.
-It will never be okay with us that our loved one died.
+The term doesn't mean that we are okay with what happened, because it will never be okay with us that our loved one died.
 There is nothing normal about a young person's death, a cancer death, a stillborn death.
-And we’re certainly not normal after someone dies.
+And we’re certainly not normal after a loved one dies.

-Someone thought the dissent was coming from the younger generation that hadn’t lost anyone close before.
+Someone thought that the dissent to the term was coming from the younger generation that hadn’t lost anyone close before.
 The reality is that this first death has upended their understanding of life.
-Those who are older, and have lost a number of people dear to us, accept that death is part of life.
-This doesn’t mean that we like it.
+Those who are older, and have lost a number of people, begrudgingly accept that death is part of life, so they don't fight that battle as much.
+This doesn’t mean, however, that they like it.

 When my wife died in her 40s, I hadn’t lost anyone close.
-With her out-of-sequence death, my entire view of reality shifted, and I confess that I haven’t fully regained my trust in institutions or Life.
+With her out-of-sequence death, my entire view of reality shifted, and I confess that I haven’t fully regained my trust in institutions or in the goodness of Life.
 My life certainly isn’t what it was before because I’ve added in living with grief.
 My normal day is now different.
 Every day I’m aware that people can easily die from illness or accidents.
-Most of my friends don’t carry this fear.
+Most of my younger friends don’t carry this fear.

-When you’re grieving, you quickly learn how important it is to be honest about what you’re feeling and thinking, because no one is going to magically divine this.
-No one is going to barge into your room and demand that you open up about your grief.
-Although that would be cool.
+When you’re grieving, you quickly learn how important it is to be honest about what you’re feeling and thinking, because no one can magically divine this.
+No one is going to barge into your room and demand that you talk about your grief, although that would be cool.
 And as you find community with other people, what you look for is the immediacy of their hearts.
 You trust what they say, and you help each other endure this horrible loss.

 Hold on to this.
 Continue to be honest about who you are.
 Continue to take care of those who are suffering.
-This is the only new normal that matters.
-Terms are bird twine floating on the ocean.
+This is the only new normal that matters, and it's also the old.
+The terms we use are bird twine floating on the ocean.